Venezuela foils attempt on President Maduro's life: government | DW | 27.06.2019

 In a nationally-televised address, Maduro accused the US of being responsible.

-The Venezuelan leader said he would be "ruthless" with the opposition if they attempt a coup d'etat.
+The Venezuelan leader said he would be "ruthless" with the opposition if they attempted a coup d'etat.

 "We would be ruthless in a revolutionary counter-offensive against a attempted fascist coup -- ruthless!"
 Maduro said.